CUBRID/cubrid-testtools/CTP/README.md

       ```
       ```
 	  # Define the URL of test build which will be used to test.
-	  # If set 'main.deploy.rebuild_yn' as 'false', this parameter will be ignored.
+	  # If this parameter is not set or commented out, CTP will execute testing without build installation.
 	  main.testbuild.url=http://127.0.0.1/REPO_ROOT/store_01/10.1.0.6929-b049ba5/drop/CUBRID-10.1.0.6929-b049ba5-Linux.x86_64.sh
       ```